Montgomery St. Peter Montgomery St. Peter

 The Great Barrier Reef

 The Great Barrier Reef is the world’s largest coral reef system.
-It’s accessible from Cairns on day trips and overnight live aboard.
+It’s accessible from Cairns on day trips and overnight live aboards.
 We spent three days snorkeling and diving in the reef.
 Read our full guide here, The Great Barrier Reef.

 Daintree Rainforest